eclipse/paho.mqtt-sn.embedded-c/MQTTSNGateway/README.md

 Client should know the BroadcastIP and PortNo to send a SEARCHGW message.
 **GatewayId** is defined by GWSEARCH message.
 **KeepAlive** is a duration of ADVERTISE message in seconds.
-when **ClientAuthorization** is YES, see MQTTSNGWClient.cpp line53, /usr/local/etc/mqttsnGateway/config/clientList.conf file is required. this file defines connect able clients by IPaddress and PortNo.
+when **ClientAuthentication** is YES, see MQTTSNGWClient.cpp line53, clients file specified by ClientList is required.
+This file defines connect allowed clients by ClientId, IPaddress and PortNo.

-### ** How to change the config files directory. **

-The directory is defined in MQTTSNGWProcess.h line33.
-change this value to new directory you want to use.

-`#define MQTTSNGW_CONFIG_DIRECTORY "./"`

 ### ** How to monitor the gateway from remote. **